-At Carroll Engineering, we know the big benefits GIS tools like ArcGIS can bring to your projects.
+At Carroll Engineering, we know the big benefits that tools like ArcGIS can bring to your projects.
 And after reading this blog post, we hope it’s easy for you, too, to see how better decision-making and access to organized, centrally located data and information can help you and your team.

 When you’re ready to start your next project, contact us.

-For more information or questions relating to Geographic Information Systems (GIS) & IT services, please contact Matthew Garber, MCSE, Senior Vice President and Manager of our GIS & IT Department directly at email@example.com or call 215-343-5700 ext 264.
+For more information or questions relating to Geographic Information Systems & IT services, please contact Matthew Garber, MCSE, Senior Vice President and Manager of our GIS & IT Department directly at firstname.lastname@example.org or call 215-343-5700 ext 264.